awsdocs/aws-javascript-developer-guide-v2/sns-examples-subscribing-unubscribing-topics.md

 **This Node\.js code example shows:**
 + How to list all subscriptions to an Amazon SNS topic\.
-+ How to subscribe an email address, an application endpoint, or a Lambda function to an Amazon SNS topic\.
++ How to subscribe an email address, an application endpoint, or an AWS Lambda function to an Amazon SNS topic\.
 + How to unsubscribe from Amazon SNS topics\.

 ## The Scenario<a name="sns-examples-subscribing-unubscribing-yopics-scenario"></a>